Why Automate This?

 - Review: confidence threshold too low: If low-confidence fields are passing through undetected, increase your threshold and/or raise the lower bound below which fields are treated as missing.

-- Math check not firing: Confirm your SOP explicitly instructs the assignment to verify totals.
+- Math check not firing: Confirm your AOP explicitly instructs the agent to verify totals.
 Add a separate validation step:

 "After extracting all amounts, verify: total = subtotal + tax.
 If not, flag the specific discrepancy."